Amsterdam: public transport tickets & passes

 What does this ticket offer?

-• It is flexible in terms of time-frame.
+• It is flexible in terms of time.
 Tickets are available for a single day and for up to 7 days, from 24 to 168 hours.
 The clock starts ticking at the time of first use.

 • There is a day ticket, especially for children aged 4 to 11.
 The kids’ ticket is only valid for a single day.
-If necessary, multiple kids’ day tickets can be purchased.
-You can purchase the ticket online before your trip (no surcharge – click here).
+You can purchase more than one child’s day ticket if required.

 • This ticket is not valid for other regional bus companies, such as Connexxion or EBS, or in trains of the Dutch railway company NS